Will repeated praise help you love your job? Actual experience and the culture of praise

 - Countermeasures (think of measures to solve the problem)

-It's also important to rely on your superiors, seniors, and sometimes junior colleagues and coworkers.
+It's important to rely on your superiors, seniors, and sometimes even your juniors and colleagues.

-Why did "develop and support people" become my goal?
+Why did "nurturing and supporting people" become my goal?

-also have many areas of immaturity as a working professional.
+Also, I have many shortcomings as a working professional.

-This is because I was hired mid-career and joined the founding team of the Shikoku office, so I've never had a mentor or on-the-job training, and I
+because, as a mid-career hire and a founding member of the Shikoku office, I've never had a mentor or OJT, and I

 What are the characteristics of a company where many people love their work?

-What kind of company do you think has many people who love their work?
+What kind of company do you think has many employees who love their work?

-After taking the training, I nodded in agreement and found that the defining characteristic of a company with many people who love their work is a company with a "culture of mutual praise."
+After attending a training session, I wholeheartedly agreed that the defining characteristic of a company with many employees who love their work is, quite simply, a company with a "culture of mutual praise."

 ■Points to praise